Where to start when designing a kid’s room?

 A neutral colour palette like warm beiges, off-whites and light greys is a good starting point and can make the space feel calm and relaxing.

-Lighting – an essential element in child’s room
+Lighting – an essential element in a child’s room

 Think ahead and plan for three types of lighting: